Joseph Christmas Ives: Biography

 Ives was born in New York City on Christmas Day, 1829.
 He graduated from Bowdoin College in 1848 and received his M.A. in 1851.
 At Bowdoin, he was a member of the Athenaean Society.
-He was a graduate of the United States Military Academy in 1852.
-As a Second lieutenant from 1853 to 1854 he was appointed by the U.S. Army to the Topographical Engineers as assistant to Lt.
+He was a graduate of the United States Military Academy at West Point, New York, in 1852.
+From 1853 to 1854, Ives served as a Second lieutenant in the U.S. Army's Topographical Engineers and assisted Lt.
 Amiel Weeks Whipple in the Pacific Railroad survey along the 35th parallel.

-From 1857 to 1858 Ives commanded an expedition to explore up the Colorado River from its mouth.
+From 1857 to 1858, Ives commanded an expedition to explore up the Colorado River from its mouth.
 He designed, built and tested his own stern-wheel steamboat, then shipped it to the Colorado River Delta.
-At Robinson's Landing he reassembled then used the 54-foot steamboat Explorer to map and survey the river.
+At Robinson's Landing, he reassembled then used the 54-foot steamboat Explorer to map and survey the river.
 His party included Smithsonian associate John Strong Newberry as geologist and German artist Balduin Möllhausen.
 He led his party up the Colorado to a point just above the head of Black Canyon of the Colorado and beyond to the vicinity of Fortification Rock.
 Next day, they went two miles farther to Las Vegas Wash, which Ives thought might be the Virgin River, but had doubts because it seemed too small.
 The difficulties of the rapids above Fortification Rock convinced Ives that the river at Fortification Rock was the practical head of navigation 550 miles above the mouth of the river: